westgards/Horiseon_mockup/README.md

 - Alternative text descriptions added to images
 - Semantic tag usage in HTML
 - Proper Heading levels and nesting to better organize the website content
-- Desriptive URLS for Hyperlinks
+- Descriptive URLS for Hyperlinks